 But the problem was not just one of liquidity, but also of solvency.
 Banks were playing a huge game of musical chairs, hoping that no one would get caught with more bad debt.
 The Fed tried to buy time by temporarily taking on the bad debt itself.
 It protected itself by only holding the debt for 28 days and only accepting AAA-rated debt.

-On March 17, the Federal Reserve held its first emergency weekend meeting in 30 years.
-It agreed to guarantee Bear Stearns' bad loans.
+Beginning March 14, the Federal Reserve held its first emergency weekend meeting in 30 years.
+On March 17, it announced it would guarantee Bear Stearns' bad loans.
 It wanted JP Morgan to purchase Bear and prevent bankruptcy.
 Bear Stearns' had about $10 trillion in securities on its books.
 If it had gone under, these securities would have become worthless.
 That would have jeopardized the global financial system.

 That same day, federal regulators agreed to let Fannie Mae and Freddie Mac take on another $200 billion in subprime mortgage debt.
 The two government-sponsored enterprises would buy mortgages from banks.
 This process is known as buying on the secondary market.
 They then package these into mortgage-backed securities and resell them on Wall Street.
 All goes well if the mortgages are good, but if they turn south, then the two GSEs would be liable for the debt.

 The Federal Housing Finance Board also took action.
 It authorized the regional Federal Home Loan Banks to take an extra $100 billion in subprime mortgage debt.
 The loans had to be guaranteed by Fannie and Freddie Mac.